jspsych/jsPsych/docs/about/about.md

 Citations help us demonstrate that this library is used and valued, which allows us to continue working on it.

-#### Cite using citation tool
+#### Citation tool for third-party plugins/extensions

-We also made a command-line citation tool that can be used to cite this library, as well as any plugins/extensions you use in your experiment that are developed by other developers.
+jsPsych is an open-source, collaborative ecosystem, and many of the plugins/extensions you end up using may be contributed by third-party developers!
+We want to make sure they get recognition for their good work, so we  made a command-line citation tool that you should use to cite this library and the plugins/extensions used in your experiment.
 You can see this tool in action by following these steps:

 1. Launch a jsPsych experiment in your browser
 2. Open up the browser console using Ctrl + ⇧ + J (Windows) or ⌘ + ⌥ + J (Mac)
-3. Type `jsPsych.getCitations([jsPsychHtmlKeyboardResponse], "apa")`
+3. Type `jsPsych.getCitations([], "apa")`

-This should print the APA format citation for the `jsPsychHtmlKeyboardResponse` plugin, which you can then copy and paste into your working document.
-You can type any number of plugins/extensions by name in the array `[ ]` to generate a list of citations.
+This should print the APA format citation for the jsPsych library, which you can then copy and paste into your working document.
+You can type any number of plugins/extensions by name in the array `[ ]` to generate a list of citations, e.g. `jsPsych.getCitations([jsPsychHtmlKeyboardResponse, jsPsychMouseTrackingExtension], "apa")`.
 We currently support APA formatting (`"apa"`) and BibTex formatting (`"bibtex"`).